RhetTbull/osxphotos/README.md

                                 'US'
 {searchinfo.season}             Season of the year associated with a photo,
                                 e.g. 'Summer'; (Photos 5+ only, applied
-                                automatically by Photos' image
+                                automatically by Photos' image categorization
-                                categorization algorithms).
+                                algorithms).
 {exif.camera_make}              Camera make from original photo's EXIF
-                                inormation as imported by Photos, e.g.
+                                information as imported by Photos, e.g.
                                 'Apple'
 {exif.camera_model}             Camera model from original photo's EXIF
-                                inormation as imported by Photos, e.g.
+                                information as imported by Photos, e.g.
                                 'iPhone 6s'
 {exif.lens_model}               Lens model from original photo's EXIF
-                                inormation as imported by Photos, e.g.
+                                information as imported by Photos, e.g.
                                 'iPhone 6s back camera 4.15mm f/2.2'
-{uuid}                          Photo's internal universally unique
+{uuid}                          Photo's internal universally unique identifier
-                                identifier (UUID) for the photo, a
-                                36-character string unique to the photo,
+                                (UUID) for the photo, a 36-character string unique to the photo, e.g.
-                                e.g. '128FB4C6-0B16-4E7D-9108-FB2E90DA1546'
+                                '128FB4C6-0B16-4E7D-9108-FB2E90DA1546'

 The following substitutions may result in multiple values.
 Thus if specified for --directory these could result in multiple copies of a photo being being exported, one to each directory.
 For example: --directory '{created.year}/{album}' could result in the same photo being exported to each of the following directories if the photos were created in 2019 and were in